What Is HIIT? A Beginner’s Guide to High-Intensity Interval Training

 Take the guesswork out of training

-You don’t need a gym membership or an elite fitness level to benefit from HIIT.
-With the right approach, it’s one of the most effective ways to improve your endurance, health, and body composition in less time than traditional workouts.
+You don't need a gym membership or an elite athlete level to benefit from HIIT.
+With the right approach, it is one of the most effective ways to improve your endurance, health, and body composition in less time than with traditional workouts.

 Related workouts & routines